BellachhebKhalid/BellachhebKhalid/README.md

 I'm a Software Engineer and Game Developer.

-👯 I'm looking for other opportunity as python developer 😎 Currently working at Orano Recyclage.
+- 👯 I'm looking for other opportunity as python developer / Game Developper.
+- 😎 Currently working at Orano Recyclage.
-🏢 Previously worked at Groupe Renault
+- 🏢 Previously worked at Groupe Renault
-🌱 Learning more about and studying : ReactJs , Data science ⚡ Fun fact: I love python and django
+- 🌱 Learning more about and studying : ReactJs , Data science
+- ⚡ Fun fact: I love python and django